pyccel/pyccel/docs/classes.md

     -   Attributes are released during the destructor's execution.
     -   The class destructor is called automatically once the class goes out of scope.

+## Class Methods

+-   Pyccel now supports Class Methods and Interfaces.
+-   In Pyccel, class attributes can be initialised within any method of the class.
+-   Pyccel enables classes to be passed as arguments to methods and functions and returned with modified data.

 ### - Python Example

 ```python